julie-forman-kay-lab/LLPhyScore/README.md

 ![project workflow](workflow.png)

 ## Modules
-The "src" directory contains the Python modules for building and training of LLPhyScore.
+The `src` directory contains the Python modules for building and training of LLPhyScore.

 ### Loader.py
 This is the module that I wrote to load input protein sequences.
 Each protein sequence is converted to a 'grid' representation with multiple levels as shown in this figure.